lisakmalins/Snakespeare/README.md

 designed for first-time workflow users and workflow developers.

 The moving parts of Snakespeare are similar to many bioinformatics Snakemake pipelines:
-- `Snakefile` – rules for all steps of workflow are written out here
+- `Snakefile` – contains rules for all steps of workflow
 - `config.yaml` – parameters users can customize are listed here
-- `environment.yaml` – lists dependencies to be installed into conda virtual environment
+- `environment.yaml` – lists software dependencies to be installed into conda virtual environment
+- `scripts/` – all Python and R scripts live in this directory
 - `data/` – all input and output files live in this directory
-- `scripts/` – all Python and R scripts live in this directory

 This is an ideal practice pipeline to become familiar with Snakemake before running other workflows or writing a workflow yourself.